-- (a) you suffer or are threatened with detriment for making, or proposing to make, a disclosure; - (b) the disclosure has significant implications for a Group entity that do not relate to the discloser; or - (c) the information concerns conduct, or alleged conduct, that: - constitutes an offence against, or a contravention of, certain legislation such as the Corporations Act 2001 (Cth); - constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; or - poses a significant risk to public safety or to the stability of, or confidence in, the Australian financial system.
+- 1. You suffer or are threatened with detriment for making, or proposing to make, a disclosure; - 2.
+The disclosure has significant implications for a Group entity that do not relate to the discloser; or - 3.
+The information concerns conduct, or alleged conduct, that: - a.
+Constitutes an offence against, or a contravention of, certain legislation such as the Corporations Act; - b.
+Constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; or - c.
+Poses a significant risk to public safety or to the stability of, or confidence in, the Australian financial system.